LuizAdolphs/blog/source/_posts/en-us/Playing-with-reactive-collections-in-c.md

 ```

-This results indicates that, each interaction, the internal method passed to `Select` statement is executed.
+These results indicate that, each interaction, the internal method passed to `Select` statement is executed.

 This behavior give us some advantages in terms of processing.
 If the passed method is, for example, a heavy processing call, it would be executed when needed.
 If the loop were for some reason interrupted, lot of processing would be avoided.

-If there's need to execute the entire loop (and each preposition passed into `Select` statement) before iterate, just need to force it execution, like calling the `.ToList()` extension:
+When there's need to execute the entire loop (and each preposition passed into `Select` statement) before iterate, just need to force it execution, like calling the `.ToList()` extension:

 ```csharp